ussm114/VLAN-CLI-config.-generator/README.md

 ### Input
 Configured spreadsheet "vlan config - data.ods", helper file "template.ods"
 ![Tables with data to configure](https://github.com/ussm114/VLAN-CLI-config.-generator/blob/main/photos/tables.png?raw=true "Tables")
+The cell must contain:
+- a number: to specify which VLAN to assign an Interface traffic to;
+- a device name: to specify which device the Interface connects to.
+> [!NOTE]
+> Currently only supported architecture is Collapsed-Core.
+> There can be 1 Core switch, and many Access switches.
 ### Output
 Text files with CLI commands:
 ![generated files](https://github.com/ussm114/VLAN-CLI-config.-generator/blob/main/photos/generated%20files.png?raw=true "generated files")
-Currently only supported architecture is Collapsed-Core: there can be 1 Core switch, and many Access switches.
 ## Tests
 Results: VLANs work correctly, traffic is properly organized: PCs on the same VLAN can communicate, PCs on different VLANs can't.
 ### Test case #1: check ping response from PCs on same VLAN (within same Access switch), and on different VLAN.